Dynatrace (DT)

 What makes the software-as-a-service model so attractive is that once the software is developed, it usually doesn’t cost much to provide it as an ongoing service.
 These minimal costs can include servers, licenses, and certain personnel.

-Dynatrace’s gross profit margin came in at 80.9% this quarter, down 1.4 percentage points year on year.
+This quarter, Dynatrace’s gross profit margin was 81.4%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin

-Analyzing the trend in its profitability, Dynatrace’s operating margin rose by 1.6 percentage points over the last year, as its sales growth gave it operating leverage.
+Analyzing the trend in its profitability, Dynatrace’s operating margin rose by 3.2 percentage points over the last two years, as its sales growth gave it operating leverage.

 Dynatrace Trailing 12-Month Operating Margin (GAAP)

-This quarter, Dynatrace generated an operating profit margin of 9.6%, up 3.6 percentage points year on year.
-The increase was encouraging, and because its gross margin actually decreased, we can assume it was more efficient because its operating expenses like marketing, R&D, and administrative overhead grew slower than its revenue.
+This quarter, Dynatrace generated an operating margin profit margin of 14.1%, up 3.2 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 10. Cash Is King